eonil/swift-hamt/README.md

 it's impossible to keep infinite number of versions.
 Therefore most apps keep only certain number of snapshots, and this means there's usually a limit in dataset size.
-If there's a limit, having an object-pool (value-pool?) can cover most scenarios.
+If there's a limit, having an object-pool can provide some level of data locality in most scenarios.